tlambert03/tlambert03/README.md

 the general ecosystem of python image visualization and analysis.

 - I was a core developer of [napari](https://github.com/napari/napari).
-- Many of the reusable patterns I developed there have been extracted into reusable libraries in the [pyapp-kit organization](https://github.com/pyapp-kit) which I continue to maintain.
+- Many of the patterns I developed there have been extracted into reusable libraries in the [pyapp-kit organization](https://github.com/pyapp-kit) which I continue to maintain.
 - I also maintain the [pymmcore-plus organization](https://github.com/pymmcore-plus), a set of packages